Encouraging Children to Try New Foods

 - Establish set times for meals and snacks.
 This can prepare your child for lunch and recess times at school.

-- Remove distractions such as toys, books and screens (television, tablets, phones).
+- Remove distractions from the table such as toys, books and screens (television, tablets, phones).

 - Eat as a family and keep mealtimes relaxed and calm.